Chapter Activities and Projects

 REMEMBER the Fallen. . .
 HONOR those who Serve. . .
 TEACH our children the value of Freedom.

-On December 16, 2023, Highland Springs Chapter, NSDAR volunteered at Riverside National Cemetery to Remember and Honor our veterans by laying Remembrance wreaths on the graves of our country's fallen heroes.
+Highland Springs Chapter, NSDAR volunteers at Riverside National Cemetery to Remember and Honor our veterans by laying Remembrance wreaths on the graves of our country's fallen heroes.

 Please help us honor and remember as many fallen heroes as possible by sponsoring remembrance wreaths, volunteering on Wreaths Day, or inviting your family and friends to attend with you.